 Last word to brows

-Never underestimate the importance of eyebrows.
+Makeup for midlife is one thing, but never underestimate the importance of eyebrows.
 As we age, strong, shaped brows can really define your face.
-Many of us are not used to getting regular threading or tinting as it just wasn’t so readily available back in the day, but now is the time to get into good brow habits.
+Many of us are not used to getting regular threading or tinting as it just wasn’t so readily available back in the day.
+But now is the time to get into good brow habits.

 A few grey hairs are now sprouting on my brows, so I get regular tinting and threading.
-Even with that, a few grey stragglers get through, so I always have a brow tint in my bag for when I spot them.
+Even with that, a few grey stragglers get through.
+I always have a brow tint in my bag for when I spot them.

-Use a brow conditioning product such as Rapid Lash Brow Serum to keep them healthy and plentiful.
+Use a brow conditioning product such as Rapid Lash Brow Serum, £37, to keep them healthy and plentiful.
 Strong brows can take years off your face.